-3.3.3 Effects of glutaraldehyde concentration
+3.1.3 Effects of glutaraldehyde concentration

 The effect of glutaraldehyde concentration on water adsorption was investigated by increasing the glutaraldehyde concentration from 1 to 3% while maintaining the parameters such as reaction temperature 60-70°C, KPS concentration 2%, and O-CMCS:AA ratio 1:8.
 The water adsorption results of 5 samples are shown specifically in Figure 7.
-When the amount of cross-linking agent (glutaraldehyde) is insufficient, the swelling ratio of OCMCS-SAP is low, as the low cross-linking density cannot sustain the adsorbed water when measuring the swelling ratio by filtration.
-Simultaneously, the material's capacity to adsorb water steadily increases as the amount of glutaraldehyde grows, and the swelling ratio achieves its maximum value when the glutaraldehyde concentration approaches 2%.
+When the amount of cross-linking agent

+(glutaraldehyde) is insufficient, the swelling ratio of O-CMCS-SAP is low, as the low cross-linking density cannot sustain the adsorbed water.
+Simultaneously, the material's capacity to adsorb water steadily increases as the amount of glutaraldehyde grows due to the flexible network creation facilitated good water retention, and the swelling ratio achieves its maximum value when the glutaraldehyde concentration approaches 2%.
 Because excessive cross-linking produces a dense network structure that results in poor water adsorption, the material's absorption capacity falls as cross-linking increases.
 This indicates that 2% glutaraldehyde is appropriate for producing a product with a high water absorption rate.